beiller/Gen3Rig/README.md

 # Gen3Rig
-Convert from genesis 3 DAE export into a IK rig
+Convert a Rigify Rig to a Ragdoll

 The UI will show up in the properties panel in the 3D view window.
  Use the "n" key to toggle the side panel, and scroll to the bottom.